-From Table 4, it can be seen that the data trading market using the research design pricing scheme only reached market saturation in the past 25 days, that is, as the statistical time increased, the market trading volume did not significantly increase and began to fluctuate in a small range.
+Table IV.
+Data trading market volume changes for different pricing methods saturation in the past 25 days, that is, as the statistical time increased, the market trading volume did not significantly increase and began to fluctuate in a small range.
 The market that adopts traditional pricing schemes reaches market saturation within 20 days.
 The market that adopts the research design scheme has a stable trading volume of around 221 after reaching saturation, while the market that adopts the traditional pricing scheme has the highest trading volume of only 72 after reaching saturation.
 The research design method can promote the trading volume of the data trading market.